skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 2. Restore the data on the on-prem server in library identifying the
     > backups details (date and content).
 Do this for all tapes.

-3. Save the libraries in .iso file named according to the content
+3. Save the libraries in .ISO file named according to the content
     > (021120Daily)

 4. Move the data from Data Box to Cloud blob and keep it there for